raganwald-deprecated/homoiconic/2011/12/jargon.md

 ## CoffeeScript a damn fine tool

 If you want to write your JavaScript code such that you generate much the same code that CoffeeScript generates, I say go for it.
 Do what you do when you do what you do so well!
 But please don't start arguing about whether CoffeeScript is readable or maintainable or debuggable.
 Really.
 CoffeeScript isn't a language, it's hardly a notation.
-It's a jargon for writing standard javaScript using standard Design Patterns for dealing with common JavaScript problems like how to write class-oriented OOP or how to loop over an object's own properties.
+It's a jargon for writing standard JavaScript using standard Design Patterns for dealing with common JavaScript problems like how to write class-oriented OOP or how to loop over an object's own properties.

 If  you value making that JavaScript easier to *write* by virtue of having a tool that generates well-written JavaScript, CoffeeScript is a good tool to help you write good JavaScript.